NeuralDev-io/arclytics_simcct/README.md

 ### Prerequisites

-Under the hood, Arclytics SimCCT uses the following dependencies.
+Under the hood, Arclytics SimCCT API uses the following dependencies.

 ### Virtual Environment

-To ensure the testing environment works as expected, you will need to have installed [Anaconda](https://www.anaconda.com/) version 4.6.9.
+To ensure the testing environment works as expected, you will need to have installed [Anaconda](https://www.anaconda.com/) version `4.6.9`.

 To clone the environment, you will need the following packages: